His team-mates wanted to take the Frenchman out for dinner on Sunday evening but Matthias Sammer and Jupp Heynckes ordered them to postpone the event

 The Bavarians already kept celebrations to a minimum after they secured the Bundesliga title at the weekend and they are wary of any distractions ahead of Wednesday's match in Turin.

-"Postponing any celebrations also characterizes a champion.
+"Postponing any celebrations also characterises a champion.
 It's a pleasure, but we cannot afford to get ahead of ourselves," Sammer told Bild.

 "Juventus won the Serie A title in 1997 and then celebrated their success.
 Borussia Dortmund would not have won the Champions League otherwise."